mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 The $u u g c \bar{c}$ combinations represent a resonance.
 Let’s briefly review fixed target experiments and their techniques, with three examples:

-1.**GLUEX at Jefferson Lab**: Uses a 9 GeV photon beam directed at a liquid hydrogen target, which provides protons as the interaction medium.
+1. **GLUEX at Jefferson Lab**: Uses a 9 GeV photon beam directed at a liquid hydrogen target, which provides protons as the interaction medium.
 2. **Compass at CERN**: Operates with a pion beam and also employs a liquid hydrogen target.
 3. **CB-ELSA (corrected from "CD alpha tops")**: Utilizes a photon beam at 2 GeV, focusing on light hadron spectroscopy rather than charm or bottom production.